Skip to content

 Are my funds guaranteed to be lent out?

 No. Brolly does not guarantee that your funds will be continuously or fully deployed.
-Because our platform relies on real-time borrower demand and our strict 1:1 matching criteria, your funds may remain idle in your wallet if there are no suitable borrowers available at any given time.
+Because our platform relies on real-time borrower demand and our strict capital matching criteria, your funds may remain idle in your wallet if there are no suitable borrowers available at any given time.
 Disclaimer: Deployment of capital is strictly dependent on real-time market conditions and borrower demand.
 Brolly does not guarantee that your funds will be matched or generate returns.

 Can I choose who I lend to?